industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 Deploy the configuration.

 ## Configure OPC UA Connector

+OPC UA connector can be configured via both bellow mentioned options

+###### Local configuration with industrial edge device
+###### Central configuration with industrial edge managment

+#### Local Configuration

+In your industrial edge devic open the common congigurator and configure the OPC UA connector

+This configuration done localy at the industrial edge Device

+Add a data source:

 In your IEM open the OPC UA Connector and launch the configurator.